-July 11 is the third annual Amazon Prime Day, a deals event just for Prime members.
-There will be special offers across everything included with Prime—from music and video to reading and voice shopping.
+If you’re new to Amazon Prime Day, it’s a deals event just for Prime members.
+There will be special offers on everything from music and video to reading and voice shopping.
 And that makes Prime Day a great time for teachers to stock up on school supplies, classroom toys and games, and other gear.
-Hello, savings! 🙌
+Hello, savings!

-We are updating this post with some of the top Prime Day deals for teachers as they are announced!
+We will update this post with some of the top Prime Day deals for teachers as they are announced!

 And here are a few tips on how to navigate Prime Day and have access to the biggest savings.